f5devcentral/f5-agility-labs-automation/docs/class03/module1/lab03.rst

    .. image:: /class03/images/juiceshop.png
       :scale: 60%

 #.
-Right-click in the editor, then select ``Convert with ACC``

-   This process takes the text in the editor and attempts to convert it to AS3.
-A new editor tab with the converted object should appear
+Right-click in the editor, then select ``Convert with ACC``.  his process takes the text in the editor and attempts to convert it to AS3.
+A new editor tab with the converted object should appear:

+   ..
+NOTE:: In order to see the two docs side by side click on the highlighted icon in the image below, in the top right corner of VSCode.

    .. image:: /class03/images/lab01_vscode_chariot_output.png
-      :scale: 75%

    ..
 NOTE:: For more detailed information about the converstion process, check out the f5-chariot OUTPUT window